eingruenesbeb/Yolo/README.md

 ```

+### 2.4 `ban_message.txt`
+This is, where you can customize the ban message, players see, when they are dead.

 ## 3. Permissions

 One permission is `yolo.exempt`, which excludes any players having it from the plugin's effects.
 There are also two